 Foods to Try in Puerto Vallarta:

-- Zarandeado: Apparently, it’s this really cool 500-year-old method for grilling fish.
+- Zarandeado: A really cool 500-year-old method for grilling fish.
 You split it open from the head to the tail, and then it’s grilled over hot coals in an oven.

 - Tamales: Different fillings, like meat, cheese, or veggies, wrapped in steamed corn dough.

 - Chilaquiles: One of my favorites!
-Tortilla chips topped with a salsa, creama, queso fresco, eggs, and other toppings!
+Tortilla chips topped with a salsa, crema, queso fresco, eggs, and other toppings!

 - Churros: Fried dough coated in cinnamon and sugar.
 They’re usually served with a side of warm chocolate sauce for dipping.